Gambling for resurrection: Theory

+The term "gambling for resurrection" was first formalized in academic discourse by George W. Downs and David M. Rocke in their book "Optimal Imperfection?
+Domestic Uncertainty and Institutions in International Relations" published in 1995.
+The phrase refers to the risky actions taken by political leaders, particularly when they face domestic challenges or imminent removal from power.
+These leaders might adopt extreme strategies, such as starting a diversionary war, in the hope that a dramatic success will turn the tide in their favor, thus "resurrecting" their political fortunes.

-Leaders who are weakened domestically often undertake risky policies to avoid undesirable developments for them personally.
-The fear of removal from office due to poor performance or bad luck may prompt a leader to instigate a diversionary war he or she might not rationally have started, in the hope that should it go well he or she would stay in power, or at least receiving a surge in personal popularity and patriotism to sustain them in power.
-Gambling for resurrection can also consist of a leader prolonging an existing war that should rationally be ended, fearing removal from office or punishment (imprisonment, exile, or death).
+Gambling for resurrection could also mean prolonging an existing war that should rationally be ended, and might normally have resulted in removal from office or punishment (imprisonment, exile, or death).
 The leader thus continues the war against the country's interest, adopting risky military strategies in the hope of a dramatic reversal of fortune in the war's outcome.
-In this situation, escalation is more attractive than peace because the losses are below the removal threshold for the leader's constituency.
-Once the constituency seem determined to remove the leader from office, it has no other sanction to apply to the leader.
-The executive, then, has nothing to risk in further escalation, but may win his right to stay in office should the gamble be successful.
+In this situation, escalation is more attractive than peace because the losses are below the leader's removal threshold.
+Once it appears that the leader will in any case be removed from office, there is no other sanction that can be applied to the leader — who thus has nothing to risk from further escalation, but may win the right to stay in office should the gamble be successful.

 Examples

 It is seldom possible to provide conclusive proof that a leader's decision to go to war or prolong war is motivated by personal or domestic political issues.
-However, some conflicts may be seen as Gambles for Resurrection, including:
+However, some conflicts may be seen as gambles for resurrection, including: